All the information you need about food is right on the label.

-You may mistake a serving size as one cookie, an entire container of soda or a whole granola bar.
+Don’t mistake a serving size as one cookie, an entire container of soda or a whole granola bar.
 A serving is usually only a portion of the item, not the whole thing.

 The first three things in the ingredients list tell the secret.

-Ingredients labels list product ingredients by quantity — from highest to lowest amount.
+- Listed by quantity — from highest to lowest amount.

-Choose items that list whole foods in the first three ingredients.
+- Healthy if whole foods in the first three ingredients.